IHT Business Property Relief: Future use

 Seasonal fluctuations in such assets as stock, debtors and cash should be taken into account as appropriate.

 Some companies such as travel agents and insurance brokers hold sums of cash (sometimes quite large amounts) in a fiduciary capacity for some months each year before passing on the cash to the respective travel operators or insurance companies.
 Where the company’s year-end falls within the period when the cash is still held by the company it will not be immediately apparent that the cash is so held.
 However the amount of interest earned should give some indication of the period over which the cash was held.

 Similarly in times of recession a company may hold significant amounts of cash and/or other investments and in a period when that company is making losses the income stream could be considered as supporting the company’s main trading activity.

-Any case where cash is used shortly after the taxable event by a company in a ‘purchase of own shares’ scheme should be referred to the Appeals Team.
+Any case where cash is used shortly after the taxable event by a company in a ‘purchase of own shares’ scheme should be referred to the Litigation and Technical Advice Team (LTAT).

 |Additional Guidance: SVM150000|